This guide targets Inkdrop 6. If you're migrating a theme from Inkdrop 5, see the Plugin Migration Guide from v5 to v6.

 To create a UI theme, do the following:

-bun installto install dependencies - Run
+npm installto install dependencies. - Run

 ipm link --devto symlink your repository to<USER_DATA>/inkdrop/dev/packages.
 You can find the user data directory as described on this page. - Reload Inkdrop using Alt+Cmd+Shift+R / Alt+Ctrl+R